tkomde/GamePadMouse/README.md

 ## Building

+This repo is compliant to github codespace.
-If you want to build from source, follow these steps:
+Or if you want to build from source locally, follow these steps:

 1. Install Make, CMake (at least version 3.13), and the GCC cross compiler:
 ```bash